Resources & Publications

 Haak, Fabian; Schaer, Philipp

-Perception-Aware Bias Detection for Query Suggestions Inproceedings
+Perception-Aware Bias Detection for Query Suggestions Proceedings Article

 In: Boratto, Ludovico; Faralli, Stefano; Marras, Mirko; Stilo, Giovanni (Ed.): Advances in Bias and Fairness in Information Retrieval - Second International Workshop on Algorithmic Bias in Search and Recommendation, BIAS 2021, Lucca, Italy, April 1, 2021, Proceedings, Springer Nature, Switzerland, 2021, ISBN: 978-3-030-78817-9.